chessonsipling/memory_induced_LRO/README.md

 This repository contains source code for reproducing the simulation results in the paper *Memory-induced long-range order in neural activity*.
 [Paper coming (very) soon!](https://github.com/JaySun1207/memory_induced_LRO)

-Requirements: NumPy
+Requirements: NumPy >= 1.23.1, SciPy >= 1.13.1, PyTorch >= 2.3.0

-Recommended:  CuPy (for large system size simulations)

 Usage:

-`python data_generator_np.py` simulates the neural activity with specific parameters with NumPy.
-One can change the simulation parameters by modifying the file `neuron_ODE_np.py`.

-`python data_generator_cp.py` simulates the neural activity with specific parameters with CuPy, suitable for large lattice size simulation larger than 64 x 64 (up to 512 x 512).
-One can change the simulation parameters by modifying the file `neuron_ODE_np.py`.
+`python data_generator_pytorch.py` simulates the neural activity with specific parameters with PyTorch.

+`python correlation_length.py` computes and plots the avalanche size distributions using the data generated in the previous step.